Contents:

 In the rest of this blog, we’ll explain what the benefits are, and how contact centres can take full advantage.

-What is a cloud contact centre?
-Very simply, it’s contact centre software housed in the cloud.
-The ability to make and take calls, along with other communications channels and a wealth of complementary features, are delivered as a software service that is run by a third party vendor.
+Very simply, a cloud call centre or contact centre makes all the tools and services necessary to run a contact centre available on the internet.
+Essentially, it’s contact centre software housed in the cloud.
+The ability to make and take calls, along with other communications channels and a wealth of complementary features, is delivered as a software service that is run by a third-party vendor.
 Contact centres access the service through an internet connection.

 Before cloud-based software, everyone housed their own contact centre solutions in-house within data centres.
 They owned and managed the hardware and the software.
 Some businesses still operate in this way, though the trend is heavily towards cloud.
 Here are some of the differences: